Obarun/66/doc/66-deeper.md

 ### %%system_dir%%/system/.resolve/<tree>

-The content of the resolve file for a tree, such as `%%default_treename%%`, can be viewed using the [66 resolve](66-resolve.html) command in the following manner
+The content of the resolve file for a tree, such as `%%default_treename%%`, can be viewed using the [66 tree resolve](66-tree.html#resolve) command in the following manner

 ```
 66 tree resolve global